 Humane Slaughter Violations

 Slaughter plants that violate the humane slaughter law may face one or more enforcement actions, including suspension of plant operations.
-AWI has issued a report on humane slaughter enforcement, and the organization maintains a listing of state and federal slaughterhouses that have been suspended due to violations of the humane slaughter law.
+AWI has issued a report on humane slaughter enforcement, and the organization maintains a listing of federal slaughterhouses that have been suspended due to violations of the humane slaughter law.

 What constitutes a humane slaughter violation?